MeryemAk/dRNASeq/README.md

 # Bacterial_assembly
 Nextflow script for assembly of bacterial genomes from Nanopore data.
 This workflow can be used on Linux or Windows.
+All the different tools run in different containers, which makes the bacterial assembly workflow independent of the platform that is used.

 ## Tools used
 * Nextflow https://www.nextflow.io/